ruohoruotsi/Butterworth-Filter-Design/README.md

  * High order Parametric boost/cut EQ filter design *Biquad and Biquad Chain implementations (for filtering audio buffers with cascaded biquad sections)
  * Compact, readable and well-commented codebase
+ * Convert from SOS to Transfer Function coefficients
+ * Convoluttion function

 ### Unit tests
 As with any good audio signal processing toolkit, there are unit tests that provide basic proof of correctness.
 There are currently 6 primary test cases that check 113 different conditions.